-The Board has a fully independent Audit Committee (under applicable Canadian and SEC rules and NYSE listing standards) and is currently comprised of Laurette T. Koellner (Chair), Robert A. Cascella, Deepak Chopra, Daniel P. DiMaggio, Luis A. Müller, Carol S. Perry, Eamon J. Ryan and Michael M. Wilson.
-Mr. Ryan is not standing for re-election to the Board at the Meeting.
+The Board has a fully independent Audit Committee (under applicable Canadian and SEC rules and NYSE listing standards) and is currently comprised of Laurette T. Koellner (Chair), Robert A. Cascella, Deepak

+Chopra, Françoise Colpron, Jill Kale, Daniel P. DiMaggio, Luis A. Müller, Carol S. Perry and Michael M. Wilson.
+Ms. Perry is not standing for re-election to the Board at the Meeting.
 The Audit Committee members and its Chair are appointed annually by the Board.
-The Board has determined that Ms. Koellner, Mr. Chopra and Ms. Perry are each audit committee financial experts as defined in Item 16A(b) of Form 20-F and each have the financial expertise required for audit committee members under Section 303A.07 of the NYSE Listed Company Manual.
-Shareholders may obtain further information regarding the Corporation's Audit Committee in Part I, Item 6C and Part II, Item 16A of the Corporation's 2021 Annual Report on Form 20-F.
+The Board has determined that Ms. Koellner, Mr. Chopra and Dr. Müller are each audit committee financial experts as defined in Item 16A(b) of Form 20-F and each have the financial expertise required for audit committee members under Section 303A.07 of the NYSE Listed Company Manual.
+Shareholders may obtain further information regarding the Corporation's Audit Committee in Part I, Item 6C and Part II, Item 16A of the Corporation's 2022 20 F